tlswg/sniencryption/sniencryption.md

 # Security Considerations {#secusec}

-The encapsulation protocol proposed in this draft mitigates the known attacks listed in {{snisecreq}}.
-For example, the encapsulation design uses pairwise security contexts, and is not dependent on the widely chaired secrets described in {{sharedsecrets}}.
-The design also does not rely on additional public key operations by the multiplexed server or by the fronting server, and thus does not open the attck surface for  denial of service discussed in {{serveroverload}}.
+The encapsulation protocol proposed in this draft mitigates the known attacks listed in (#snisecreq).
+For example, the encapsulation design uses pairwise security contexts, and is not dependent on the widely chaired secrets described in (#sharedsecrets).
+The design also does not rely on additional public key operations by the multiplexed server or by the fronting server, and thus does not open the attck surface for  denial of service discussed in (#serveroverload).
-The session keys are negotiated end to end between the client and the protected service, as required in {{nocontextsharing}}.
+The session keys are negotiated end to end between the client and the protected service, as required in (#nocontextsharing).

 However, in some cases, proper mitigation depends on careful implementation.

 ## Replay attacks and side channels {#sidechannels}

-The solution mitigates the replay attacks described in {{replayattack}}
-because adversaries cannot receive the replies intended for the client.
+The solution mitigates the replay attacks described in (#replayattack) because adversaries cannot receive the replies intended for the client.
 However, the connection from the fronting service to the hidden service can be observed through